byu-cpe/ecen520_student/spi_cntrl/SPI_cntrl.md

 Create a makefile rule named `sim_spi_cntrl` that will run your testbench with the default parameters.
 In addition, create a makefile named `sim_spi_cntrl_100` that runs the same testbench but using 100_000 as the `SCLK_FREQUENCY` parameter.
+ -->

 ## ADXL362 Controller

-You will create another module that instances your SPI controller and controls the accelerometer on the Nexys4 board.
+You will create another module that instances your SPI controller and adds additiona logic to control the accelerometer on the Nexys4 board.
 Links to the accelerometer are listed below for your convenience.

 The ADXL362 accelerometer uses a three byte transfer to perform a read or a write to/from its registers (see figures 36 and 37 of the [data sheet](https://www.analog.com/media/en/technical-documentation/data-sheets/ADXL362.pdf)).